So...What Exactly is a Private Marketplace (PMP)?

 Want to learn more about advanced programmatic topics?
 Check out these related resources:

-This article is part of our Monetization Minis series, designed to help publishers and adtech professionals understand key monetization concepts.
+This article is part of our ** series, designed to help publishers understand key concepts in digital advertising and monetization.

 Monetization Minis: What is a Private Marketplace (PMP)? – Beginner